cs3157/recitations/A-Unix/unix-editors-compiling.md

 ## Text Editors ##

-There are two main text editors that you can use from inside terminal: emacs and vim.
-Which you use will ultimately be your decision (you could even write everything in pico if you really wanted, but this would be difficult).
+There are two main text editors that you can use from inside terminal: `emacs` and `vim`.
+Although we are teaching the course with `vim`, which editor you use is ultimately your decision.
+(You could even write everything in `nano` if you really wanted, but this would be difficult).

 ### Vim ###